 The final day in the Icelandic highlands is slightly less organized than the previous six, allowing us to be more flexible with our itinerary.
 We could go and explore the area surrounding the volcanos of Katla and Eyjafjallajokull, which are close to the Thorsmork Valley and have crafted the incredible landscape that surrounds them.

 We could also hike up the Valahnukur Mountain, whose summit provides sublime views over the valley.
 It is also possible to simply relax in Thorsmork and enjoy all of its majestic beauty or go off in smaller groups to explore something else.
-We will then return to Reykjavik at around 18:30, allowing you to enjoy the vibrant capital city of Iceland before we head towards the South Coast for our final day.
+We will then return to civilization and spend the night in a lovely country hotel in Hella.
+We'll have a nice long rest before heading out to the South Coast for our final day.

-Day seven begins bright and early when we collect you from the accommodation that we arranged in Reykjavik (precise time to be confirmed closer to the time) and head towards Iceland’s famous South Coast, renowned for its incredible cascading waterfalls, impressive glaciers, jet-black beaches, and capricious volcanoes.
+Day seven begins bright and early when we head towards Iceland’s famous South Coast, renowned for its incredible cascading waterfalls, impressive glaciers, jet-black beaches, and capricious volcanoes.

 Our first stop will be the iconic Seljalandsfoss waterfall, where a cylindrical jet of roaring water tumbles around 60 meters into the valley below.
 There is a secret cave hidden behind the waterfall, allowing us to see the beauty of this majestic natural wonder from a completely different angle.

 Our next stop after Seljalandsfoss will be the mighty Solheimajokull Glacier, a tongue of ice that unfurls from the bigger Myrdalsjokull Glacier and is famous for its many icy crevices, deep craters, and craggy rock formations.
 It is a vast, ever-evolving body of ice, which is one of the most visited places in the entire of Iceland, thanks to its unique topography.